-To make your game more efficient and run better, you will likely want to use object pooling for objects that are often created and destroyed, such as projectiles, explosions and temporary effects.
+To make your game more efficient and run smoother, you will likely want to use object pooling for objects that are often created and destroyed, such as projectiles, explosions and temporary effects.
 This avoids lag and unnecessary garbage collection, which occurs when objects are destroyed in the scene and slows down your game.

 Simply add a Pool Manager component anywhere in your scene.
 This is a singleton, which means there should only be one of them in the scene at any time.